catid/dataloader/provision/README.md

 Currently the `shard_dataset.py` script only works for HuggingFace datasets made up of Parquet files.
 It is tested on Fineweb-Edu only so far.

+Currently it only supports `tiktoken` tokenization and the default is `p50k_base` (n_vocab=50k).
+If you need to use another tokenizer, you can modify the `shard_dataset.py` script to use your own tokenizer.
+The dataloader package is agnostic to the tokenizer you use, but the sharding script needs to convert text to tokens.

+There are many different tokenizers and datasets available out there each with their own peculiarities, so it is normal to need to customize the sharding script to your needs.
+The provided defaults are the best ones I have found so far, for small-scale experiments.

 ## Setup